 These Film, Video & Photographic Arts colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 If you're looking for the best education out there in Film, Video & Photographic Arts you simply can't do better than Full Sail University.
-With 615 undergrads, Film is one of most popular majors at Full Sail University.
+At Full Sail University, Film scholars get the advantage of a really focused curriculum.
 The destination of Winter Park, Florida, is great for students who opt for a less busy, suburban space.

 It's hard to find a better school than Columbia College Chicago if you wish to study Film, Video & Photographic Arts.
-22.2% of undergraduate students at Columbia College Chicago are Film students.
+Film is a fairly popular major at Columbia College Chicago exceeding 410 graduations in 2018.
 Located in Chicago, Illinois, this college is ideal for learners who flourish in an urban atmosphere.

 Every student who is interested in Film, Video & Photographic Arts has to check out New York University.
 Film majors from New York University receive an earnings boost of approximately 32.6% above the typical income of Film graduates.
 New York University is among the largest schools in New York.

+Emerson College does not require freshman students to live on-campus.
 Students from outside the U.S. need not be worried about feeling out of place since 8.4% of Emerson's undergraduates originate from countries outside the U.S..
-There is a grad program accessible for students who are curious.
-A virtual tour may be a good way to find out more about Emerson College.
+The scorecard will give you a fantastic summary of Emerson College.

 It's hard to find a better school than Savannah College of Art and Design if you wish to study Film, Video & Photographic Arts.
 With 208 undergrads, Film is one of most popular majors at Savannah College of Art and Design.
 The location in a big city is tremendous for young people seeking ample chances for networking, experience, and life.